django-oscar/django-oscar-docdata/README.rst

 While working with the Docdata 1.0 and 1.2 API, we found the following limitations:

 * Address fields are oriented towards Dutch address standards.
-  Passing international addressfields is hard, or requires hacking, for example:
+  Passing international address fields is hard, or requires hacking, for example:

  * Faking the house number (because the US address fields have no official field for that).
  * Streets have a limit of 35 characters, so the "Address Line 1" should be truncated.

 * Passing invalid address fields could cause PayPal, VISA or MasterCard transactions to fail.
-* PayPal payments may fail when the "state" field is invalid (e.g. because of a typoo).
+* PayPal payments may fail when the "state" field is invalid (e.g. because of a typo).
 This is a check done by PayPal.
 Docdata however, passes that responsibility to the merchant (you).
 * The ``<billTo><address><state>`` field is typically ignored.
 Provide it via ``<invoice><shipTo><address><state>``.
 Seriously.
 * The individual payment objects have a status value, but the payment cluster does not.
   This means that there is no global status value to read.